aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

   * `Empty Expiration / Empty Drift / Empty Consolidation`: infinite parallelism
   * `Non-Empty Expiration / Non-Empty Drift / Single-Node Consolidation`: one node at a time
   * `Multi-Node Consolidation`: max 100 nodes

+* Karpenter now adds a default `podSecurityContext` that configures the `fsgroup: 65536` of volumes in the pod.
+If you are using sidecar containers, you should review if this configuration is compatible for them.
+You can disable this default `podSecurityContext` through helm by performing `--set podSecurityContext=null` when installing/upgrading the chart.

 ### Upgrading to v0.33.0+